goofball222/factorio/README.md

 ---

-Changes 2017-07-25:
+Changes 2017-07-27:
-* Updated unstable tag for experimental release v0.15.31
+* Updated latest tag to release v0.15.31
+* Factorio devs moved v0.15 from experimental to stable with no announcement that I can find
+* **Definitely make a backup of your v0.14.X saves before upgrading.
+A lot has changed and may break existing maps/saves.**
+* Tagged release-0.15.31
 * https://forums.factorio.com/viewtopic.php?t=51241

 ---